Vehicle AC Repair & Service

 • Reduced air pressure: If air isn’t flowing in through the vents, it’s an indication that your fan isn’t working, or that you have an obstruction along your ventilation lines.
 These issues are usually quick and inexpensive to fix.

-• Unresponsive AC (total failure): Your AC unit may completely fail if you have a bad compressor or condenser, if you have a leak in the refrigerant line, or if you have an electrical problem which keeps your AC from triggering.
+• Unresponsive Car AC (total failure): Your AC unit may completely fail if you have a bad compressor or condenser, if you have a leak in the refrigerant line, or if you have an electrical problem which keeps your AC from triggering.
 Bring your vehicle into the shop — we can diagnose the problem and pinpoint the issue at hand.

 • Outdated refrigerant: Did you know that the EPA has deemed R-12 refrigerant hazardous?
 If you’re replacing the refrigerant of your AC, and you have old refrigerant in the lines, we may have to perform a retrofit to install a new compressor, new hoses, or new seals.
 Nowadays, only R-134 refrigerant is legally acceptable in vehicle AC lines, and your car may need an update so that you can get back out on the road.